silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/00_Model/06_SearchFilters.md

 Developers can define their own [api:SearchFilter] if needing to extend the ORM filter and exclude behaviors.

 These suffixes can also take modifiers themselves.
 The modifiers currently supported are `":not"`, `":nocase"` and `":case"`.
-These negate the filter, make it case-insensitive and make it case-sensitive respectively.
+These negate the filter, make it case-insensitive and make it case-sensitive, respectively.
 The default comparison uses the database's default.
 For MySQL and MSSQL, this is case-insensitive.
 For PostgreSQL, this is case-sensitive.

-The following is a query which will return everyone whose first name starts with S either lower or uppercase
+The following is a query which will return everyone whose first name starts with "S", either lowercase or uppercase:

 	:::php
 	$players = Player::get()->filter(array(